cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 </p>

-⚠️ This implies that the document is only as safe as the communication channels used to send these links. <!-- maybe worth giving an example of a channel here -->
+⚠️ This implies that the document is only as safe as the **weakest** communication channel used to send these links. <!-- maybe worth giving an example of a channel here -->
-If you consider a channel to be unsafe, or if it is publicly accessible, you may want to isolate some of your documents from it, e.g., limit the sending of edit links to Signal chats with disapearing messages.
+If you consider a channel to be unsafe, or if it is publicly accessible, you may want to isolate some of your documents from it.
+For instance, you can limit the sending of edit links to [Signal](https://signal.org/) chats with disappearing messages.

 <!-- I'm not sure we ever refer to the mailbox system in public documents, so maybe we can find another term to express this rather than the internal name -->
 Another possibility to safely share the access is to [send it over CryptPad's